SystemsApproach/ops/control.rst

 abstraction” for the underlying subsystems and hiding implementation details.

-One of the surprising challenges in defining abstractions is the rather pedestrian chore of coming up with suitable names for those abstractions.
-Terminology is often overloaded, and different subsystems may use different names for the same concept.
-That is certainly the case with our exemplar 5G connectivity service, starting with how we refer to various principals.
-In the following, a *user* refers to a person using the API or GUI portal (who may or may not have privileged access), and a *subscriber* refers to someone who uses a mobile device (it is a term borrowed from the Telco industry).
-There is not necessarily a one-to-one relationship between these two entities, and to further complicate matters, not all devices have subscribers (e.g., IoT devices are often not associated with a particular human).
+Defining a set of abstractions and the corresponding API, is of course, a challenging job.
+Having the appropriate tools helps you focus on the creative part of that task, but it by no means eliminates it.
+The challenge is partly a matter of judgment about what should be visible to users and what should be a hidden implementation detail, and partly about dealing with conflicting/conflated terminology.
+We'll see a complete example in Section 5.3, but to illustrate the difficulty, consider how Aether refers to principals in its 5G connectivity service.
+If we borrow terminology directly from the Telco realm, then a *subscriber* would refer to someone who uses a mobile device; it implies an account and a collection of settings for the service delivered to that device.
+And in fact, subscriber is a central object within the SD-Core implementation.
+But Aether is designed to support enterprise deployments of 5G.
+To this end, it defines a *user* to be a person (principal) that accesses the API or GUI portal with some prescribed level of privilege, where there is not necessarily a one-to-one relationship between users and subscribers.
+Moreover, not all devices have subscribers, as would be the case with IoT devices that are typically not associated with a particular human.

 5.1 Design Overview
 -------------------